timescale/helm-charts/charts/timescaledb-single/admin-guide.md

 ### A Warning Regarding WAL Volume Usage
 If backups are not enabled via `pgbackrest`, the WAL data for the instance will not be maintained.
 This will result in WAL data filling the volume to capacity, regardless of where that data is stored.

-If you intend to use this Helm chart in any operational capacity, configuring and enabling backups is *NOT* optional!
+If you intend to use this Helm chart in any operational capacity, configuring and enabling backups is *HIGHLY* recommended.

 ### Create backups to S3
  the following items are required for you to enable creating backups to S3: